Knowledge:

 • Practice with and compare various hand sharpening techniques

-• Practice with and compare various mechanical sharpening devices and techniques
+• Practice with and compare various mechanical sharpening technology and techniques

 Learning Objectives: